whitfin/hypex/README.md

 Below are some rough benchmarks for Hypex instances with the different underlying structures.
 Note that the `update/2` tests are inserting a unique value - in the case a duplicate value is inserted, the operation is typically constant across widths at under `0.5 µs/op`.

-These tests use a maximum width (16), so it should be noted that smaller widths will have better performance.
+These tests use a width of 4, so it should be noted that larger widths will have slower performance.
 However, these benchmarks are for reference only and you should gauge which widths work best for the data you're operating with, rather than the performance shown below.

 ```
 ## Array Hypex

-Array Hypex.new/1                0.38 µs/op
+Array Hypex.new/1                0.53 µs/op
-Array Hypex.update/2             1.59 µs/op
+Array Hypex.update/2             2.13 µs/op
-Array Hypex.cardinality/1        11,470.53 µs/op
+Array Hypex.cardinality/1        6.87 µs/op
-Array Hypex.merge/2              34,329.02 µs/op
+Array Hypex.merge/2              16.61 µs/op

 ## Bitstring Hypex

-Bitstring Hypex.new/1            77.78 µs/op
+Bitstring Hypex.new/1            0.46 µs/op
-Bitstring Hypex.update/2         10.32 µs/op
+Bitstring Hypex.update/2         2.13 µs/op
-Bitstring Hypex.cardinality/1    12,643.60 µs/op
+Bitstring Hypex.cardinality/1    6.70 µs/op
-Bitstring Hypex.merge/2          67,265.52 µs/op
+Bitstring Hypex.merge/2          8.69 µs/op
 ```

 ## Contributions